dmbarbour/awelon/doc/ExtensibleLiteralTypes.md

 Clean separation of queries from update is useful because we rarely want to mix the two (e.g. viewing a literal should not modify it), and further because we must very clearly recognize when the output from a method should be rewritten back into the source code (thereby updating the embedded literal object).
 Having at least one common query for self description and introspection would enable development environments to offer object-dependent commands to a human user.

-A reasonable concern is whether updates and queries should be *semantic* or *generic* in nature.
-E.g. a semantic update for a state machine diagram might include methods like `"addNewState"`, whereas a generic approach might include methodds like `"onMouseClick"`.
-I would favor semantic methods.
-Separation of a semantic model from an environment-specific view and control is valuable for a number of reasons that I shouldn't need to mention here.

-Assuming a preference for semantic methods, we'll need an extra layer of indirection to interact with these embedded literal objects across a variety of development environments.
-Objects would include a variety of methods, both for non-interactive presentation (e.g. as text or SVG) and interactive manipulation (e.g. as a UI widget or VR object).
-(Alternatively, we could push the presentation logics into the environments, e.g. recognize a state machine diagram by some mime-type descriptor and select an appropriate plugin for presentation.
-However, including the logic within each object is a better fit for Awelon's code-as-material metaphor, and is better for distributing new types and specializations.)

-Including a large amount of logic for update, presentation, introspection, documentation, etc. isn't a big concern, at least not if we assume liberal use of ABC resources.
-The logic costs for a new type of literal might be amortized across hundreds or thousands of instances.
+Assuming a preference for semantic, model-specific methods (e.g. `"addNewState"` for a state machine literal) and a clean separation of model and view/control, we'll need a little extra logic to interact with these embedded literal objects across a variety of development environments.

+A development environment would be designed to recognize a few popular views and interactive modes, e.g. view as text or SVG, along with interactive views with a 2D GUI widget.
+An object can include a few presentation methods that support these modes, e.g. presenting a button then translating it to an operation on the model.
+Whenever the literal object receives an update command, it will be rewritten in place and we'll regenerate all views based on querying the new model.
+Facebook's 'React' framework offers some hints on how to make this behavior efficient and avoid disrupting the user.

+In practice, this allows us to create many new problem-specific literals and rich user interactions without updating the development environments.
+Updates to the development environments and adding new view/control models would be a rare event for supporting alternative HCI devices (e.g. multi-touch screens, Oculus VR goggles, Thalmic's Myo, LEAP motion) or new features (e.g. animations, video, sound, hardware acceleration).
+Or fixing bugs, of course.

+Logics for presentation, update, query, documentation, etc. quickly add up.

+Obviously, our embedded literal objects would grow excessively bloated without some other consideration.
+Fortunately, with liberal use of ABC resources (ABC's separate compilation and dynamic linking model) we can easily cache most of the logic and amortize costs across hundreds or thousands of literal object instances.
+ABC resource IDs can serve a similar reuse role as OOP classes:

+        〚bytecode for instance state {#resource ID for fixpoint object logic}〛

+Ultimately, for common object types, the transport and storage costs would be scarcely more than the representation of the instance state.
+And even that could be largely separated into resources, for very large objects.

-The main concern for this candidate is: how do we update existing literals?
+My main concern for this design candidate: how shall we update existing literals?
 E.g. if we decide to extend image canvas literals with several new methods, what happens to the existing canvas literals?

-It turns out there are a number of ad-hoc approaches (e.g. rewriting bytecode).
-But one of the better options might be to provide some methods with the expectation that we'll eventually want to upgrade, e.g. import/export methods for data.
-We can also use wrappers or adapter patterns, if necessary.
+I think the 'right' answer here is that most literal object types should include some suitable import/export logics, such that we can replace the literal with a new version by importing data from the older version.
+But if we forget to include these logics, we can always resort to more ad-hoc mechanisms, e.g. rewriting some bytecode.

-## Design Requirements and Desiderata
+## Requirements, Desiderata, and Synthesis

 Requirements: